hsmann07/twitter-test-1/README.md

 Once a search as been entered, it should display a maximum of 10 posts in a list based on the content put in the search box.
 Example: #winterwonderland or @bmorwood.

-please create a pull-request to submit your code to smashreality.com/twitter-test.
+please create a pull-request using your name to submit your code for review smashreality.com/twitter-test.